-The last few weeks in New Jersey have seen dramatic ups and downs in temperatures, and even later this week the thermometer is expected to deep to just above freezing in the overnight hours.
+The last few weeks in New Jersey have seen dramatic ups and downs in temperatures and weather patterns.
+Every morning when I wake up I’m thinking the weather should be warmer, but early morning can still be quite chilly.
 Not surprisingly then, the first “to do” during Clear and Bright is to protect being warm (bao nuan 保暖).
 Spring is the time of growing Yang, and we don’t want to do anything that damages that internal warming Qi.
 The second chapter of the Su Wen admonishes us that if we don’t take care in Spring, then cold disease will arise in the Summer that follows.
 Since during the next few weeks typically temperatures will continue to fluctuate up and down, be sure to tell patients to dress appropriately for the day, and not to think that just because it’s supposed to be Spring, that every day will be warm enough for light clothing.

 One of the Nourishing Life exercises that is appropriate to Clear and Bright is pressing and rotating Shen Que REN-8 (i.e., the navel).
 Shen Que is obviously an important point on the body as the abdomen is the location of many important internal organs.
 Likewise, it is the area where some of the most important channels in the body originate – the Ren, the Du and the Chong.
 In Chinese these three extraordinary vessels are said to be “one origin and three branches.”
 For this exercise first rub hands together vigorously to warm them.
 Then place the warmed hands over the navel and slowly, with moderate pressure, rotate 50 times in a circle one direction, then 50 times in the other direction.
 Shen Que rotation helps warm the center and expel cold and is especially appropriate for patients who are cold and depleted, and for patients with clear nasal discharge such as seasonal allergies.
 Think of doing moxibusion at Shen Que for patients who are particularly or chronically depleted.